akhilyadav007/task-management/README.md

 - **Collaborators:** Allow users to assign tasks to collaborators.
 - **Task Categories:** Add categories to organize tasks.

-# Contributing
-Contributions are welcome!
-Please submit a pull request or open an issue to discuss potential changes.

 # Author
 Akhil Yadav
 akhilyadav.com@gmail.com